King Richard III Visitor Centre

-King Richard III Visitor Centre is a museum in Leicester, England that showcases the life of King Richard III and the story of the discovery, exhumation, and reburial of his remains in 2012–2015.
+King Richard III Visitor Centre is a museum in Leicester, England that showcases the life of King Richard III of England and the story of the discovery, exhumation, and reburial of his remains in 2012–2015.

 For a long time, the burial place of Richard III was uncertain, although the site of his burial was assumed to be in a Leicester car park.
 DNA evidence enabled the identification of his remains.

 The centre opened on 26 July 2014 on the site of the then recently excavated Greyfriars, the medieval friary where the King was buried in 1485 following his death at the Battle of Bosworth Field.

 Location

 The Centre occupies a former school, Alderman Newton's School, next to the original Social Services car park where King Richard's remains were found during Philippa Langley and the Richard III Society's excavation project, which was started by the University of Leicester Archaeological Services (ULAS) on 25 August 2012 (the remains were found on the first day).

 Because of worldwide interest in the discovery, Leicester City Council converted the Victorian school building into a visitor centre.

 The project includes a covered area over the original grave site, which was in the choir of the friary, alongside a section of the choir floor of the church.
 The centre cost £4 million, and was designed by Paul East of Maber Architects.